TheRyuu/ffdshow/readme.txt

 ### 5. Copying ###

-All used sources (except of cpu utilization detection routine) and ffdshow itself are distributed under GPL.
-See copying.txt
+ffdshow tryouts is distributed under GPL.
+Boost C++ Libraries and threadpool are distributed under Boost Software License.
+Other used sources except of CPU utilization detection routine are distributed under GPL or LGPL.